Today's Articles

 White's last major hit was 1977's Top 5 "It's Ecstasy When You Lay Down Next To Me."
 The following year, he graced the UK Top 20 with a cover version of Billy Joel's "Just The Way You Are."
 He later had several recordings with Glodean White, with little success before returning to the UK Top 20 in 1987 with "Sho' You Right."
 In 1992, singer Lisa Stansfield and White re-recorded a version of Stansfield's hit, "All Around The World."
 At the same time, a series of commercially successful albums proved White's status as more than a cult figure.

-He enjoyed a larger resurgence with the 1994 album “The Icon Is Love,” and his ballad “Practice What You Preach” became his first No. 1 hit in 17 years.
-Toward the end of the 1990s, his songs were regularly featured on the Fox comedy series “Ally McBeal,” and he appeared on the show.
+He enjoyed a larger resurgence with the 1994 album “The Icon Is Love,” his ballad “Practice What You Preach” became his first No. 1 hit in 17 years.
+Toward the end of the 1990s, his songs were regularly featured on the Fox comedy series “Ally McBeal,” he appeared on the show.
 White's single, “Staying Power,” of a 1999 album of the same name, won him two Grammys.
 That same year, White's chronic blood pressure problem forced him to cancel several live performances with the group Earth, Wind & Fire, and he was briefly hospitalized.

 Barry White died on July 4, 2003.
-His survivors include eight children, grandchildren, and his companion Catherine Denton.
+His survivors include eight children, grandchildren, and his companion, Catherine Denton.

 To Become a Musician or Singer